 Suggested 3 days itinerary for Flores, Guatemala / Things to do in Flores

-I would suggest spending the first day exploring Flores.
-There is several things you can do in Flores, Guatemala, on your first day.
+Spend the first day exploring Flores.
+There are several things you can do in Flores, Guatemala, on your first day.

-Make sure you stop at Maracuya.
-This is a great bar/restaurant with a fantastic ambience and spectacular lake view from its upper floors.
+- Be sure to stop at Maracuya.
+This is a great bar/restaurant with a fantastic ambience and a spectacular lake view from its upper floors.
 They serve great Michelada and delicious pizza too!